19 Safety Tips for Driving at Night

 How Many Fatalities Occur Each Year During Nighttime Driving?

 In the United States, nighttime driving is significantly more dangerous than daytime driving.
-According to data from the National Highway Traffic Safety Administration (NHSTA), in 2021, approximately 54% of all motor vehicle fatalities occurred during nighttime hours (defined as between 6 PM and 5:59 AM).
+According to data from the National Highway Traffic Safety Administration (NHTSA), in 2021, approximately 54% of all motor vehicle fatalities occurred during nighttime hours (defined as between 6 PM and 5:59 AM).
 This equates to roughly 23,000 fatalities that year occurring at night out a total of about 42,915 traffic deaths.

 Tag :